Physical Therapy Treatments For Tennis Elbow

 Symptoms Of Tennis Elbow

-The symptoms of tennis elbow can occur immediately as a result of excessive use of your wrist and hand for activities requiring force.
+In some cases, the symptoms of tennis elbow appear immediately following excessive use of your wrist and hand for activities requiring force.

 Some examples of such activities include lifting, twisting, or pulling substantial weight.

-These activities can injure the extensor muscle fibers, and lead to a sudden onset of tennis elbow.
+These activities increase your risk of injury to your extensor muscle fibers, and subsequently can lead to a sudden onset of tennis elbow.

-Other symptoms of tennis elbow can gradually develop over a period of weeks or months due to the repetitive use of your wrist, hand, and elbow.
+In other cases, symptoms of tennis elbow gradually develop over a period of weeks or months due to the repetitive use of your wrist, hand, and elbow.

-• Difficulty performing common tasks like turning a doorknob or holding a coffee cup
+• Difficulty performing common tasks, such as turning a doorknob or holding a coffee cup

 • Increased pain with hand and wrist use for lifting objects, opening a jar, or gripping tightly